eiler-s/HiveMindGame/README.md

 # HiveMind Ranching
 This is a turn-based tactics game where the player builds an alien swarm to conquer the Texas frontier.

+NOTE FOR COLLABORATORS: Do not try to upload this fork to itch.io as it does not use itch.io's file path convention that relative paths must be relative to the index.html file.

 ## Game Creation Credits:
 - Kevin Woo - programmer, game architect
 - Eiler Schiotz - programmer, sprite artist